How to Grow and Care for Palm Care Growing Tips

 Humidity

-Palms enjoy higher humidity levels.
-If your home is dry, consider using a humidifier or placing a tray of water near the plant to increase humidity.
+Palms prefer higher humidity levels.
+If your home is dry, consider using a humidifier or placing a tray of water near the plant to increase moisture in the air.

 Spring

-Spring is the ideal time to repot palms if they have outgrown their containers.
+In spring, it’s time to repot your palms if they have outgrown their containers.
 Begin fertilizing with a balanced liquid fertilizer every month to support new growth.

 Summer

-During summer, ensure palms receive adequate water, especially if they’re outside.
-Increase humidity levels and continue with monthly fertilization.
+During summer, ensure your palms receive adequate water, especially if they are placed outdoors.
+Increase humidity levels and continue with monthly fertilization to promote lush growth.

 Fall